 Are there any other crypto-friendly countries other than Portugal?

-Yes, there are many other crypto-friendly countries, such as Malta, Canada, and Switzerland.
+Yes, there are many other crypto tax free countries, such as Malta, Germany, and Switzerland.